Irritable bowel syndrome or IBS has various causes and perpetuating

 Fennel Seed is excellent for expelling gas from the colon when you are feeling bloated or have indigestion.
 Also look for this in the bulk section at your health food store.

 Peppermint is also good for digestion and soothing the GI tract.
 Use after meals if needed in the form of tea.
+Mint and fennel are excellent when used together.

 Check out our Recipes and Blending & Juicing pages for some simple